On a general matrix-valued unbalanced optimal transport problem: Properties of weighted Wasserstein-Bures metrics

-Note that the definition of $l_{\ms{G}}$ (cf.\,\eqref{def:acce}) is independent of the weighted matrices $\Lad_1,\Lad_2$ while its Riesz representation depends on the space $H_{\ms{G},\Lad}(\ms{D}^*)$, and hence also $\Lad = (\Lad_1,\Lad_2)$.
-It is natural to regard ${\rm WB}_{\Lad}$ as a family of distances indexed by $\Lad$ and investigate the behaviors of ${\rm WB}_{\Lad}$ and the minimizer $\mu_\Lad$ to \eqref{eq:distance} when $\Lad$ varies, in particular, when $|\Lad_1|$ or $|\Lad_2|$ tends to zero or infinity.
-We give a partial answer to this question as follows.
-For ease of representation, we introduce
+\textbf{Varying weighted matrices.} We regard ${\rm WB}_{\Lad}$ as a family of distances indexed by $\Lad$, and investigate the behaviors of ${\rm WB}_{\Lad}$ and its minimizer when $\Lad$ varies, in particular, when $|\Lad_1|$ or $|\Lad_2|$ tends to zero or infinity.
+We give a partial answer to this question in the following proposition.
+For ease of exposition, we introduce